-After the near death expirience, I resolved to make my life a story worth watching.
-In 1998, my junior year of high school, I began crafting my story by changing my wardrobe to help differentiate me from other people.
+In 1998, after my near death experience, I resolved to make my life a story worth watching.
+During my junior year of high school, I began crafting my story by changing my wardrobe to help differentiate me from other people.
 I wore yellow goggles and died my hair (which was uncommon in those times).
 In time, I adopted blue as my wardrobe color of choice and people began calling me Blue.

 This chapter of my life began when I ran for student body president.
 My campaign was based on equally diversifying power among the student body because, at the time, the Preppies had a monopoly on the way the school was managed.

 During my campaign, I was confronted by the Gay Vampires (an early version of the Gothic clique).
 They were the most rejected of all groups.
 They asked me if I would give them a voice if they voted for me.

 My religious friends told me I couldn't help the Gay Vampires because I was Christian, but I argued on behalf of the separation of Church and State.
 If a politician refuses to help a citizen because of differences in religious beliefs, then democracy is dead and theocracy has monopolized power.
 Rather, I believe that a representative of the people should represent the people, even if it goes against his personal and religious beliefs.
 Therefore, I agreed to give the Gay Vampires a voice.